MQ-FOAR705/Jugueta-corpus-analysis/README.md

 2 - unsre\
 2 - augen

+Common German stop words such as the definite and indefinite articles along with prepositions are not counted (ich, mit, uns, ist etc)

 After running the R script, a .csv file was created in the ``wordfreq/body`` directory.
 Below is a screenshot of the result.

 ![example csv file](https://github.com/MQ-FOAR705/jugueta-corpus-analysis/blob/master/images/unittest1.png)